Short answer: No. True crochet cannot currently be made by machine.

-It’s the holiday season, and you have tons of presents and gifts to create.
+It’s crochet season, and you have tons of presents and gifts to create.
 I know that I do.
-After crocheting my 5th hat I began to wonder “Is there a crochet machine?”
+After crocheting my 5th hat, I began to wonder, “Is there a crochet machine?”

 Unlike knitting, true crochet can’t be achieved with a machine.
 Crochet stitches are just too complicated to replicate on a machine.
 A crochet chain stitch could be machine created by using one of the needles.
 But that’s as good as you are going to get.

-Crochet is not flat, it actually has many layers to it.
-The difficulty is in getting the hook through previous stitches that you want to connect to.
+Crochet is not flat; it actually has many layers to it.
+The difficulty is in getting the hook through the previous stitches that you want to connect to.

-Personally, I like to combine crochet and knit together by using my knitting machine that creates stockinette flat panels and tubes.
+Personally, I like to combine crochet and knitting together by using my knitting machine that creates stockinette flat panels and tubes.

 You don’t need to know how to knit to use it….
 I don’t.
 You simply crank the handle to create a panel or tube.
 I use crochet in combination with the knit panel and have made many beautiful & quick projects.